louislam/akaigrid/README.md

 No. AkaiGrid focuses on displaying your video libraries on Windows and relies on video players like MPC-HC for playback.

 If you want to stream videos to your phone or play music, you may still need Jellyfin.

-### Notes

-To avoid copyright issues, video thumbnails that are shown here are AI-generated or masked.